zrxdaly/tutorial/part0_terminal/README.md

 - Use `cd` to navigate between directories
 - Use `rm` to remove files (be careful!)
 - Use `rm -r` to remove directories and their contents
-- Use `help command` to get more information about a command
+- Use `man command` to get more information about a command